mdatz/ghola/README.md

 - Creating and managing chat bot personas.
 - Engaging in conversations with your chat bot personas.
-- Customizing your chat bot's profile, including name, profile picture, and interests.
+- Customizing your chat bot's profile, including name, profile picture, and personality.
-- Saving conversation history with your chat bot personas.
-- Exporting and importing chat bot profiles.

 ## Getting Started